-Our current research focuses on the ARID1A gene (a subunit that facilitates SWI/SNF nucleosomal target substrate recognition), and it's interaction with other genes in the female reproductive system.
-ARID1A in it’s mutated form, has been associated with endometriosis-associated cancers of the female reproductive tract, as well as gastric and pancreatic cancers.
+Our current research focuses on the ARID1A (a subunit that facilitates SWI/SNF nucleosomal target substrate recognition), and it's interaction with other proteins and signaling pathways in the female reproductive system.
+ARID1A is mutated in endometriosis and endometriosis-associated cancers of the female reproductive tract, as well as breast, gastric, bladder and pancreatic cancers.

-Other genes of interest include: PIK3CA (a PI3-kinase), BAF180 (an alternative SWI/SNF subunit), TRP53 (a tumor suppressor), ARID2 (an alternative SWI/SNF subunit), and PTEN (a gene which helps to prevent uncontrolled cell growth that can lead to tumors).
+Other genes of interest include: PIK3CA (a PI3-kinase), CHD4 (a SWI/SNF-like remodeler) BAF180 (an alternative SWI/SNF subunit), TRP53 (a tumor suppressor), ARID1B and ARID2 (alternative SWI/SNF ARID subunits), and PTEN (a gene which helps to prevent uncontrolled cell growth that can lead to tumors).

-In-vitro projects include preclinical drug studies and chromatin-based mechanisms of ovarian tumor suppression.
+In-vitro projects include preclinical drug studies and chromatin-based mechanisms of disease prevention.

-In-vivo, genetically-modified mouse models (GEMM) model tumor growth and metastasis.
+In-vivo, genetically-modified mouse models (GEMM) model of gynecologic disease and cancers.